 Parasyte Part 1 and 2 (寄生獣) do not completely capture the essence of the manga.
 But nonetheless is still a reasonable watch.

-First of all, I know it’s odd to review two movies as one.
+Before all else, I know it’s odd to review two movies as one.
 But the twin episodes of the live-action adaptation of Parasyte are so close in story and style, they really could be considered as one movie.
 A four-hour long one, that is.
 With Part 2 closely following the events of Part 1.

-Secondly, if you’ve read some of my other reviews, you’d know I’m not too for live-adaptations of anime.
-As I wrote previously, it’s such a daunting task.
-How much of the story or characters do you retain or change?
+Secondly, if you’ve been reading my movie reviews, you’d know I’m not supportive of live-action adaptations of anime.
+As I wrote previously, it’s such a daunting if not impossible task.
+How much of the story do you retain or change?
 How do you replicate the signature but outrageous elements of manga/anime in live action, such as green hair, and not end up with the final product looking ridiculous?